 Zafgen’s approach builds off a growing body of scientific evidence showing that patients affected by complex metabolic diseases metabolize fat very differently from healthy people.

 With our proprietary MetAP2 development platform, advanced chemistry insights and understanding of the unique characteristics of rare and more common complex metabolic disorders, Zafgen has developed several MetAP2 inhibitors, which modulate the cellular mechanisms that control the body’s ability to make and store fat and to use fat and glucose as an energy source.

 ZGN-1061 is being developed for patients with type 2 diabetes.
-We reported positive full 12-week results for our Phase 2 proof-of-concept trial and are advancing ZGN-1061 through additional ex-U.S. Phase 2 clinical development, including a 1.8 mg dose cohort of the trial.
+We have reported positive full 12-week results for both cohorts of our Phase 2 proof-of-concept trial, including the 1.8 mg dose cohort of the trial.

 The FDA has placed a clinical hold on the Investigational New Drug Application (IND) for the company’s first U.S. clinical trial of ZGN-1061.